biznessanalytics/bef/_posts/2018-03-07-what-is-web-analytics.md

 Every company, regardless of size, requires multiple tools to understand the performance of its website, happiness of its customers and gain key context from competitors.

-Management thinker Peter Drucker is often quoted as saying that
+Management thinker Peter Drucker is often quoted as saying that:

                          _"If you can't measure it, you can't improve it."_

 Drucker means that you can't know, you are successful unless success is defined and tracked.
 With a clearly established metric for success, you can quantify progress and adjust your process to produce the desired outcome.
 Without clear objectives, you are stuck in a constant state of guessing.